julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 ### <a id="orgtarget6"></a> Where is my Data and the Finicky TDM<a id="orgheadline47"></a>

 If you are not finding the data you expect to see via the THREDDS `catalog.xml` tree check the TDM logs in `~/logs/tdm`.
-Also try restarting the containers on the Azure Docker host as directories may have been added by the LDM after TDS/TDM start up which the TDS/TDM apperently does not like:
+Also try restarting the containers on the Azure Docker host as directories may have been added by the LDM after TDS/TDM start up which the TDS/TDM apparently does not like:

     cd ~/git/Unidata-Dockerfiles/ams2016
     docker-compose stop